+Parental Perception

-Parental Perception: It is likely that the removal of the rising 4s policy would be unpopular with parents.
+It is likely that the removal of the rising 4s policy would be unpopular with parents.
 Taking away the ability for pupils to start a full time a term earlier even it is replaced by increased wrap around care may be seen as a reduction in provision.

+Equity of Provision

-Equity of Provision: Should a detailed review conclude that there is an opportunity to change primary admission arrangements and make all Carmarthenshire primary schools 3-11, this would provide equity of provision across the Authority.
+Should a detailed review conclude that there is an opportunity to change primary admission arrangements and make all Carmarthenshire primary schools 3-11, this would provide equity of provision across the Authority.
 A detailed and robust Equality Impact Assessment would be required so as not to inadvertently disadvantage communities.

+Redistribution of Funding

-Redistribution of Funding: Removing the 'rising 4s' policy would mean a redistribution of funding allocated to schools based on the number of full time and part time pupils gaining admission.
+Removing the 'rising 4s' policy would mean a redistribution of funding allocated to schools based on the number of full time and part time pupils gaining admission.
 Significant changes to primary school budgets as a result could have significant impact on employment in individual schools.

+Consultation

-Consultation: Any changes to admission arrangements must be consulted upon in the annual admissions consultation round which takes place January to April every year for the academic year following the next one. e.g., Consultation for September 2023 will take place in January to April 2022.
-With such a significant change to admission arrangements consideration should be given to an ad-hoc specific consultation on the proposed changes.
+Any changes to admission arrangements must be consulted upon in the annual admissions consultation round which takes place January to April every year for the academic year following the next one. e.g., Consultation for September 2024 will take place in January to April 2023.